apache/streampipes-website/docs/06_configure-operate-security.md

 ### Edit a user account

-When you edit a local user, you can change:

-- email address
-- full name
-- assigned groups
-- assigned roles
-- enabled state
-- locked state

-If you change the email address of the currently signed-in user, StreamPipes requires a new login afterwards.
+Editing a local user is where identity and authorization come together.
+You can update the email address and full name, adjust direct role assignments, add or remove groups, and change whether the account is enabled or locked.
+If you change the email address of the currently signed-in user, StreamPipes requires a new login afterwards, which is operationally sensible because the signed-in identity itself has changed.

 ### External users

 StreamPipes can also show users that come from an external identity provider.
 In the table, these users are marked by their provider instead of `local`.

-For externally managed users:

-- identity fields are managed by the external system
-- some settings in StreamPipes are read-only
-- role assignments may also be externally managed, depending on the provider configuration

-The UI explicitly warns when externally managed user settings cannot be changed.
+These accounts should be read differently from local ones.
+Identity fields are owned by the external system, parts of the form can therefore become read-only, and role information may also be mapped from the provider depending on the installation model.
+The UI makes that distinction explicit so administrators do not mistake an external identity for a normal local user that simply happens to be missing some fields.

+<ScreenshotFigure
+  src="/img/2026/security-edit-user.png"
+  alt="Edit user dialog with basic fields, group assignment, and role assignment" title="Edit a User Account" eyebrow="User Management" caption="Editing a local user combines identity data with the effective authorization inputs: direct roles and assigned groups."
+/>

 ## Service accounts

-`Service Accounts` are non-human accounts for automated communication with the core API.
-They are typically used by extension services and other technical integrations.
+`Service Accounts` are the non-human identities used for automated communication with the core API.
+They are the right tool whenever access should belong to an extension service, a script, or another integration instead of to an individual person.
+This keeps technical access stable over time and avoids coupling long-running integrations to one employee account.

-Use a service account when:

-- an extension service needs to authenticate to the core
-- an automated integration should call the StreamPipes API
-- access should not be tied to an individual person

 ### Create a service account